 It was sweet, creamy, fragrant, and a special treat that we only had at Christmas time.

 It's funny what memories stick with you, and I'm not sure why this one has, but now whenever I smell nutmeg it always reminds me of drinking eggnog when I was little.

-Everyone loves chocolate, especially chocolate truffles, and even if you are not keen on white chocolate, which I am not, these are good, and taste just like eggnog as the chocolate slowly melts on your tongue.
+Everyone loves chocolate, especially chocolate truffles, and even if you are not keen on white chocolate, these are delicious, and taste just like eggnog as the chocolate slowly melts on your tongue.

-One or two of these with a cup of tea while watching Love Actually on Christmas eve, and my Christmas is set.
+One or two of these with a cup of tea, while watching Love Actually on Christmas Eve, and my Christmas is set.

-- ¼ cup of cream (not thickened cream)
+- ¼ cup cream not thickened cream

-- ¼ tsp of freshly grated nutmeg
+- ¼ tsp freshly grated nutmeg

 - ground nutmeg for sprinkling